Parent PLUS Loan

 Because the MPN covers current and future loans, individual loan information cannot be displayed.
 You will receive Disclosure Statements for each new loan.
 This statement provides comprehensive information about the loan type, the amount, loan period and expected disbursements.
 It is important that you keep all of the statements you receive.
 When loan proceeds are paid, you will receive a disbursement notice from the Federal Direct Loan Program.

 Parents borrowing a PLUS loan beginning July 1, 2008 may defer payments on interest only or on both interest and principal while the student for whom the loan was taken is enrolled at least half time.
 Parents must request the deferment of payment from the Federal Direct PLUS Loan Program.
-Click here for the form which should be completed and submitted to Lawrence Tech's Enrollment Services.
-For new loans you can request the deferment when using the Direct Loan link for applying for a loan.
+You make your deferment selection as party of completing the Parent PLUS Request at Studentloans.Gov.

 Cancellation of loans

 PLUS Loan borrowers have the right to cancel their loan disbursements within 14 days of the disbursement notice.
 Should you decide to cancel the disbursement of your PLUS Loan, you should contact the One Stop Center at firstname.lastname@example.org in writing within the specified time period.
 By canceling the disbursement, you will be responsible for any unpaid tuition and fees, as well as repayment of loan funds already paid to you.